vivek-verse/nodesaga/README.md

 ## nodesaga
 Saga implementation in Node.JS.
-It's done to prevent overhead for long transaction processes in an application by breaking the Microservices into multiple services.
+It's done to prevent overhead for long transaction processes and call functions of various microservices related to it depending on each other in a queue execution and run fallbacks if one of them is unsuccessful.

+You can define your custom transaction and their respective fallbacks.
+Please read below carefully.
+For better understanding you can reach me out.
+Thanks!

 ![Saga design](https://cdn-images-1.medium.com/max/1600/1*2iJ9L9-PxPU8cT1tRH2VPA.png)